Meanwhale/MeanscriptCLI/CLASS_MAKER.md

 ## Use example

-Here's a small example how to write and read data with generated classes:
+Here's a small Java example how to write and read data with generated classes:

 ```java
 // create a MSBuilder and create a 'person' called 'boss'